saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--tunnel-domains`
 <p><small>| OPTIONAL | STRING |</small></p>

 __Description__: Sets domain(s) that need to be sent through the Sauce Connect Proxy tunnel.
 This is the inverse of `--direct-domains`.
-When adding multiple domains, [format as a comma-separated list](#formatting-domains-in-the-command-line).
-Be sure to format your domains as a comma-separated list (see [Formatting Domains guidelines](#formatting-domains-in-the-command-line)).<br/>
+When adding multiple domains, [format them as a comma-separated list](#formatting-domains-in-the-command-line).<br/>
 __Enviroment variable__: `SAUCE_TUNNEL_DOMAINS`<br/>
 __Shorthand__: `-t`